Tommy Tuberville: Auburn

-Tuberville established himself as one of the best big-game coaches in college football, winning nine of his last 15 games against top-10 opponents since the start of the 2004 season.
-In 2006, his Tigers beat two top-5 teams who later played in BCS bowls, including eventual BCS Champion Florida.
-Tuberville had a 5–2 career record versus top-5 teams, including three wins versus Florida.
+Tuberville established himself as one of the best big-game coaches in college football, winning 9 of his last 15 games against top-10 opponents since the start of the 2004 season.
+In 2006, his Tigers beat two top-5 teams that later played in BCS bowls, including eventual BCS Champion Florida.
+Tuberville had a 5–2 career record against top-5 teams, including three wins against Florida.
 But he developed a reputation for losing games when he clearly had the better team.
 Examples include a humbling 24-point loss to a 4–5 Alabama team in 2001 and a loss to Vanderbilt—the first time Auburn lost to the Commodores in over 50 years.
-In fact, after dropping three straight SEC games in 2003, Auburn booster Bobby Lowder and Auburn's president and athletic director contacted then Louisville head coach Bobby Petrino to gauge his interest in taking the Auburn job if Tuberville was fired.
-The press found out about the meeting, which occurred just before the 2003 Alabama game, and the episode has since been known as JetGate.
+After Auburn lost three straight SEC games in 2003, Auburn booster Bobby Lowder and Auburn president and athletic director contacted then Louisville head coach Bobby Petrino to gauge his interest in taking the Auburn job if Tuberville was fired.
+The press found out about the meeting, which occurred just before the 2003 Alabama game, and the episode has since been known as "JetGate".

 Tuberville coached 19 players who were selected in the NFL draft, including four first-round picks in 2004, with several others signing as free agents.
 He coached eight All-Americans and a Thorpe Award winner (Carlos Rogers).
 Thirty-four players under Tuberville were named to All-SEC (First Team).
 Eighteen were named All-SEC freshman.
 His players were named SEC player of the week 46 times.
 He also had two SEC players of the year and one SEC Championship game MVP.

 Tuberville fired offensive coordinator Tony Franklin on October 8, 2008.
 After the 2008 season, with a 5–7 record including losses to Vanderbilt, West Virginia, and a final 36–0 loss to Alabama, Tuberville resigned.
 Auburn athletic director Jay Jacobs said, "To say the least, I was a little shocked.
 But after three times of asking him would he change his mind, he convinced me that the best thing for him and his family and for this football program was for him to possibly take a year off and take a step back."
 With his departure, Tuberville was paid a prorated buyout of $5.1 million.
 The payments included $3 million within 30 days of his resignation date and the remainder within a year.